-HIPAA Compliance Assessment
+HIPAA Compliance Plan Assessment

-(Health Insurance Portability & Accountability Act)
+(Health Insurance Portability & Accountability Act) Plan

 drives the Standards for Privacy of Individual Health Information (“Privacy Rule”).
 These standards, along with the HITECH (Health Information Technology for Economic and Clinical Health) “Security Rule” standards, address the security, use, and disclosure of individual’s health info “PHI” (personal health information) by organizations subject to the privacy rules.
 PHI has defined as individually identifiable health information from their past, present or future physical or mental health conditions.

-HIPAA’s three compliance areas include:
+HIPAA’s three HIPAA Compliance Plan areas Include:

 - The Privacy Rule, which restricts covered entities’ and business associates’ use and disclosure of an individual’s PHI)